20 years of May is Bike Month!

 Handy tip: temporarily tie a plastic bag over your seat if you have to leave it parked out in the rain, so it keeps dry until your next trip.

-Scary fact: brakes don’t work as well when wet.
+Brakes don’t work as well when wet.
 Ease into your stops and start to brake sooner than you would in dry conditions.
 Stay aware of your surroundings and don’t forget to signal with your hands so others can predict that you’re about to roll to a stop.
 Remember to leave earlier than usual for all your rainy rides so you can take your time being safe.

 Your bike has lots of metal parts; moisture isn’t good for it, but don’t let that stop you from riding in the rain.

-Clean and dry your bike off as soon as you can.
-If you’re commuting to work or someplace where your bike will be brought inside right away, take a rag along with you and handle business as soon as possible.
-Bike parking in public places like retail centers or schools usually lack shelter from the rain, but you can still take care of things when you get home.
-Wipe down your bike, paying special attention to metal parts like your chain and cables, with a dry rag.
 Degrease your chain (there’s specialty solutions or use diluted Dawn dish soap then rinse off), dry thoroughly, and apply bike lube.
 With a few drops of lubricant on your chain, turn the chain for about 30 seconds then wipe it down to take off any excess, and you’re done.

 Despite the benefits of biking, it can be mentally taxing feeling so vulnerable on the road, especially while experiencing physical discomfort due to the rain.
-But you ate that, and you deserve a little something special!
+But you did it, and you deserve a little something special!
 Once home, change into dry, cozy clothes and as you treat yourself to a warm meal or drink, sit in awe of the fact that you braved a wet n’ wild ride in the rain today and totally crushed it.

 Recommendations to make Sacramento a safer city for bikes